 Web request errors and reported errors

-From the multidimensional User action analysis page, you can also examine the list of web request errors or reported errors.
-To do that, select Web request errors over time or Reported errors over time from the Analyze by text field.
+From the multidimensional User action analysis page, you can also examine the list of web request errors or reported errors: Select Web request errors over time or Reported errors over time from the Analyze by text field.
 The list of errors shows up under the chart.
-Expand the error you're interested in, and then select Analyze error to open the error details page.
+Expand the error you're interested in and then select Analyze error to view the error details page.